 - For increased strength and stamina

-Although ginseng is often promoted for this use, human data are lacking.
+Although American ginseng is often promoted for this use, human data are lacking.

 Interaction with Warfarin:

 Twenty healthy adults received warfarin during weeks 1 and 4 in this study.
 They were then randomized to receive either 1.0 gram American ginseng or placebo twice daily starting in week 2.
-Subjects who received ginseng had signficantly lowered International Normalized Ratios (INR) when compared with those receiving placebo.
-Researchers conclude that ginseng reduces warfarin's anticoagulant effect and suggest that physicians ask their patients about ginseng use before prescribing warfarin.
+Subjects who received American ginseng had signficantly lowered International Normalized Ratios (INR) when compared with those receiving placebo.
+Researchers conclude that American ginseng reduces warfarin’s anticoagulant effect.